Maptell/crowmap/README.md

 Crowmap attempts to solve this disability by providing an easy-to-use, intuitive tool to create mapserver mapfiles.

-Crowmap keeps your maps in a clean way.
+It keeps your maps in a clean way.